EllaKaye/interference/about.md

 Several times over the last decade, as I've improved as a developer (primarily in R), I've thought about reworking the game as a way to learn new technologies.
 In particular, I considered Python 3, R Shiny or Observable JS, but it was never a priority.

-This year (2024), I worked through weeks 1-5 of [CS50](https://cs50.harvard.edu/x/2024/), Harvard's excellent Introduction to Computer Science course, as part of the [C Study Group for R Contributors](https://contributor.r-project.org/events/c-study-group-2024/).
-I enjoyed it so much that I decided to complete the course.
-So, I needed a [final project](https://cs50.harvard.edu/x/2024/project/).
+This year (2024), I worked through weeks 1-5 of <a href="https://cs50.harvard.edu/x/2024/" target="_blank">CS50</a>, Harvard's excellent Introduction to Computer Science course, as part of the <a href="https://contributor.r-project.org/events/c-study-group-2024/" target="_blank">C Study Group for R Contributors</a>.
+I enjoyed it so much that I decided to complete the course, so I needed a <a href="https://cs50.harvard.edu/x/2024/[roject]" target="_blank">final project</a>.
 I finally had a good reason to return to Interference.

 After much deliberation, I opted to use the <a href="https://api.arcade.academy/en/latest/" target="_blank">Python Arcade</a> library as the games engine.
 Their <a href="https://api.arcade.academy/en/latest/tutorials/card_game/index.html" target="_blank">Solitaire tutorial</a> was a great place to start.
 I rewrote Interference from scratch, though obviously v1 was a useful reference.

 The Python Arcade <a href="https://github.com/ellakaye/interference-arcade" target="_blank">implementation</a> would have been v2, and I got almost all the way there with it.
 The game is playable (though missing the logic that indicates when it is over), and there are no instructions either for the rules, or how to start a new round or game.
-Although pretty much done, I wasn't loving the library.
+Although pretty much done, I wasn't enamoured with the library.
 I found drag and drop to be buggy, so implemented it just with clicks, but even that froze sometimes.
 I didn't love how it looked, nor that you couldn't resize the window, and that it was only playable on a computer.

 Then I saw a post on Mastodon abut the <a href="https://posit.co/blog/announcing-the-2024-shiny-contest/" target="_blank">Shiny Contest</a>, with a submission deadline about three weeks away, and decided to abandon work on v2 and start work on v3, using <a href="https://shiny.posit.co/py/" target="_blank">Shiny for Python</a>.
-Also games aren't Shiny's raison d'être, I'd seen this <a href="https://github.com/dreamRs/memory-hex" target="_blank">hex sticker memory game</a> a few years ago, so figured it should be possible.
+Although games aren't Shiny's raison d'être, I'd seen this <a href="https://github.com/dreamRs/memory-hex" target="_blank">hex sticker memory game</a> a few years ago, so figured it should be possible.
 Another motivation for the shift was that I know I'll be writing Shiny app in the future, whereas I'm unlikely to write another Arcade game.
 I wanted to catch up on the latest Shiny innovations.